Beads Tracker

 6. Complete: Set task to closed via bd update

-7. Sync: Run bd sync to push changes
+7. Sync: Run bd sync --flush-only to export state to JSONL

 bd Commands Used